 Although they were advertised as such, it's a surprise that the leeks are pretty much ice cold.
 We found ourselves wondering if they wouldn't taste better at room temperature.

 The "chopped steak" is like if you put steak tartare in a frying pan.
 Or it's a bunless burger, perhaps.
 Will you like this?
 If you're the kind of person who orders a burger for the MEAT, you likely will.
-If you really do it for the cheese and bun (*ahem*), this might be the time you realize this reality.
+If you really do it for the cheese and bun (

 A roasted octopus dish with olives.
 Nicely cooked and flavorful.